stamos10/clickbait-posts-recognition/README.md

 	The classifier will use as vocabulary the Features contained in the final_data table

-	The classifier follows the Multinomial Naive Bayes Model and produces log values as 'clickbait score', 'no clickbait score', as well as Labelling and confidence values
+	The classifier follows the Multinomial Naive Bayes Model and produces  values in a range of 0.0 to 1.0 as 'no-clickbait score', 'clickbait score', as well as Labelling and confidence values